CDCgov/template/open_practices.md

 1. Review the [Rules of Behavior](rules_of_behavior.md).
 2. Confirm your [Github profile is setup](#profile-setup) properly.
 3. Complete the [project request form](https://forms.office.com/Pages/ResponsePage.aspx?id=aQjnnNtg_USr6NJ2cHf8j44WSiOI6uNOvdWse4I-C2NUNk43NzMwODJTRzA4NFpCUk1RRU83RTFNVi4u).
-  * This will require your CDC login, so if you don't have a login, please find someone who does and ask them to request on your behalf, or just [submit an issue](https://github.com/CDCgov/template/issues).
+   * This will require your CDC login, so if you don't have a login, ask someone to request on your behalf, or [get in touch](#support-and-feedback).

 You should receive an email or notification when you are given access and your first repository should be setup for you.
 For subsequent projects, you will be able to create a repository in the organization using Github's interface.
 The [template repository](https://github.com/CDCgov/template) is maintained and an easy way to quick start your repository that complies with the guidelines.
 Once this is completed you're ready to follow the required guidelines to publish code.